 Labor can be induced by the following methods:

 Prostaglandin: Suppositories are inserted into the vagina during the evening causing the uterus to go into labor by morning.
 One advantage to this method is that the mother is free to move around the labor room.

 Oxytocin: The body naturally produces the hormone oxytocin to stimulate contractions.
-Pitocin and Syntocinon are brand name medications that are forms of oxytocin that can be given through an IV at low doses to stimulate contractions.
+Pitocin and Syntocinon are brand name medications that are forms of oxytocin.
+They can be given through an IV at low doses to stimulate contractions.